- UT currently diverts 26.4% of its waste through reuse, recycling, composting, and donations

 Reusable To-Go Containers

-Implement a reusable container program in applicable VolDining locations.
+Implement a reusable container program in all VolDining locations.

 Eliminate single-use disposables wherever possible and establish sustainable purchasing guidelines.